tongzhouxu/mashpit/paper/paper.md

 The query then returns a tab delimited spreadsheet, sorted by Mash distance.
 All associated metadata are included in the spreadsheet.

-The speed of the query is determined by the database size \autoref{fig:queryTime}.
+The speed of the query is determined by the database size (\autoref{fig:queryTime}).

 # Discussion